 Let’s think like a salesperson for a minute.
-Very often, to close a deal, they have to articulate an ROI.
+To close a deal, often they have to articulate an ROI.
 Historically, it’s a financial return on an investment: the buyer will pay $1,000 and next year can expect a 15 percent increase in sales.
 It’s a common analytical tool to communicate value.

 But when it comes to sales training, it’s a little trickier.
-Good training is critical to a high-performing sales team, but it’s not always easy to measure the direct financial impact.
-You can hardly say, with certainty, “This training guarantees a 15 percent increase in sales revenue next year.”
-That might be a goal, but there are too many factors in between the training and the end-of-year sales results that are outside the control of the training leaders.
+Good training is critical to a high-performing sales team, but it can be difficult to measure the direct financial impact.
+You can hardly say with certainty, “This training guarantees a 15 percent increase in sales revenue next year.”
+That may be a goal, but there are too many factors in between the training and the end-of-year sales results that are outside the control of the training leaders.

 Let’s take a look at what sales enablement can control that communicates a valuable return.

-Look at the Layer of ImpactAt the very highest layer, companies measure value in terms of revenue growth, cost savings, and risk mitigation.
+Look at the Layer of Impact.At the highest layer, companies measure value in terms of revenue growth, cost savings, and risk mitigation.
 Whether you’re proposing an idea, product, or solution, if it’s a good one, it should help a company grow revenue, save money, or mitigate risk.
-But underneath those three categories is another layer of impact, which delivers your ultimate objectives.
+But underneath those three categories is another layer of impact that delivers your ultimate objectives.
 For example: How do salespeople achieve revenue growth?
 Well, you could train them to increase their win rates or increase their average deal size.
 Ultimately, either would lead to revenue growth.
-If we’re communicating the business case for training, then, we don’t have to make the complete jump to revenue growth.
+If we’re communicating the business case for training, then we don’t have to make the complete jump to revenue growth.
 We can stay at that second level and say, “This training is going to increase win rates.”
 It’s trackable, it's measurable, and it does impact revenue growth.

-Tell the StoryFor the layer of impact approach to work, the sales leader has to believe the connection, in this case between win rates and revenue growth.
+Tell the Story.For the layer of impact approach to work, the sales leader has to believe the connection—in this case, between win rates and revenue growth.
 That’s an easy story to tell—it’s logical and something we already probably know.
-But other training might not be so clearly connected.
+But other training may not be so clearly connected.

 It’s usually pretty easy to judge the personality types of the people you work with, so use this information to build your business case.
 If the sales leader loves their salespeople above all else, discuss the benefits of your training around increased morale and employee retention (using measurable data where possible).
 If your sales leader is a hard driver, discuss the increased productivity the sales teams will see—or, on the flip side, the reduction of time-sinks like admin work.

-The metric for ROI might be different for each stakeholder, too, according to their role (rather than personality).
+The metric for ROI may be different for each stakeholder too, according to their role (rather than personality).
 Be ready to adapt the ROI according to the business objectives of that person.
-For example, the CFO’s measures (probably financial) will be very different than the head of HR’s (more likely something such as increased employee engagement).
+For example, the CFO’s measures (probably financial) will be different than the head of HR’s (more likely something such as increased employee engagement).
 Identify the objectives of the buyer; what’s important to them?
 Then use logic and data to demonstrate how you're going to help achieve those objectives.

 The point is to answer hard questions about the return of the training investment ("How is this going to impact our business?").
 Be prepared to confidently talk about the benefits to the rest of the organization.